 Deciding what type of marital agreement will work for you

-In the past, marital agreements have endured a negative social stereotype.
+In the past, premarital agreements have received a negative social stereotype.
 They were seen as documents that essentially assumed that a marriage would come to an end.
-The party who wanted a prenuptial agreement was seen as selfish and not fully invested in the relationship.
-Luckily, times have changed and these documents are becoming recognized for the system of organization that they truly are.
+The party who wanted a prenuptial agreement was viewed as being selfish and not fully invested in the relationship.
+Fortunately, times have changed and these documents are becoming recognized for the system of organization that they truly are.

 At Barberi Law, our attorneys can answer your questions regarding prenuptial agreements, antenuptial agreements and postnuptial agreements.
 Individuals typically have several concerns, including: